blpeters/PythonMaps/README.md

 # Python Maps

-A collection of maps I've created 100% in Python using the book entitled [*Python Maps*](https://locatepress.com/book/pymaps) by Adam Symington, PhD.
+A collection of exploratory maps I've created 100% in Python using the book entitled [*Python Maps*](https://locatepress.com/book/pymaps) by Adam Symington, PhD.

 Major Python libraries used:
 - Pandas and GeoPandas for spatial data manipulation